Tereziekasalie/english-for-designers/Storytelling/index.md

 Use these basic shapes co create completely new logo in few minutes.
 ![4tips](21.png)

-This can be great way to help understand the power of basic shapes and elements in graphic design.
+This can be a great way to help understand the power of basic shapes and elements in graphic design.

 ### And another example for home <3 <3 <3